 Tok is located at Historical Milepost 1314 Alaska Highway, at the junction with the Tok Cutoff (Glenn Highway), 328 driving miles from Anchorage, 254 miles from Valdez and 204 miles from Fairbanks.

 Visitor Information: Tok “Mainstreet Alaska” Visitor Center; phone (907) 883-5775.

 Tok began as a construction camp on the Alcan Highway in 1942.
 Tok (rhymes with poke) was named after a husky pup mascot of one of the highway construction crews.
 As the major overland point of entry to Alaska, Tok is primarily a trade and service center for all types of transportation, especially for summer travelers coming up the Alaska Highway.
 Tok is the only town in Alaska that the highway traveler must pass through twice—once when arriving in the state and again on leaving the state.
 The governor proclaimed Tok “Mainstreet Alaska” in 1991.

-Tok has all services including lodging, restaurants and dining, gas stations, auto repair and gift shops.
+Tok has all services including lodging, restaurants and dining, gift shops, auto repair, and gas at Vitus Energy.
 Tok has a sporting goods store, liquor stores and car/RV washes.
 There are multiple campgrounds in the Tok area.
 The post office is located on the Alaska Highway just northwest of its junction with the Tok Cutoff, adjacent Burnt Paw gift shop.
 Fishing and hunting licenses and supplies available at local sporting goods store.

 - The Alaska Public Lands Information Center (APLIC) offers trip planning information and displays of beadwork and animal and fish mounts.